-Thousands of online voters selected Jared Zook’s video “I Am a Penny” as the winning production in the 2013 Everence Money Talks video contest.
+Online voters selected James McKeever’s video about how money doesn’t buy everything as the winning production in the 2014 Everence Money Talks video contest.

-Zook of Goshen, Ind. will receive a $1,000 cash prize for winning the contest and as part of the shared prize, a grant of $1,000 will go to his selected charity, Camp Chetek, a church camp in Chetek Wisconsin.
+McKeever from Lakeville, Indiana, will receive a $1,000 cash prize for winning the contest and as part of the shared prize, a grant of $1,000 will go to his selected charity, Camp Chetek, a church camp in Chetek Wisconsin.

-James Tre Jackson of Allendale, Mich. finished in third place with his fictional account of a man who discovers what he truly values.
-Schumacher, 19, will receive $250 prize and $250 will also go to his selected charity Genesis Shelter of Atlanta, Ga., which provides shelter to homeless newborns.
+of Philippi, West Virginia, finished in third place with his fictional account of a man who discovers what he truly values.
+Schumacher, 19, will receive $250 prize and $250 will go to his selected charity of Heart and Hand House, which provides emergency assistance to people in need.

 The contest was developed to give young people an avenue to express their views about the role of money and to showcase creative talent in our communities.